 The argument has traditionally been that a college education is essential – that it is invaluable.
 Unfortunately, people are graduating college with a student loan debt and entry level jobs with a lower starting wage, also leads them to credit card debt.
 So what solutions are available for students to get the education they need, without taking on too much debt to receive it?

 The Growth of Student Loan Debt

 It is important to note how much student debt has grown over the last decade.
-CNBC reports that student loan balances have increased 150 percent in the previous decade, with the average loan balance up 62 percent to $34,144.
+Experian reported in July of 2019 that student loan balances have increased 116 percent in the previous decade, with an average loan balance of $35,359.
 At the same time, the percentage of borrowers who owe more than $50,000 has tripled.

 Improving College Affordability

 Affordability is critical.
 It is important to note that some colleges cost more than others.
 The difference between private and state colleges is staggering for tuition alone.
 Even among state colleges, you can reduce costs, and your debt load, by choosing wisely and comparing costs ahead of time.

 There are other steps you can take, though, to reduce your total debt burden for college, including considering attending two years of community college before transferring to a university.

 You can save thousands, if not tens of thousands over the course of your education by starting out at a community college for two years before transferring to a university to continue your education.
 You must work with both institutions from the start, though, to make sure your courses and credit hours are transferable to the university you intend to attend next.

 These are a few additional steps you can take to reduce your need to take on student loan debt when attending college.

 - Take AP classes in high school and test out of the college courses.